anonymousmambarobustness/jacobian-role-in-mamba-robustness/README.md

 This repository contains two main directories:
 - `SSM_robustness/` — training, evaluation, and TTA for SSMs on CIFAR-10 and Tiny-ImageNet.
-- `VMamba_robustness/` — test-time adaptation of pretrained VMamba on ImageNet and real-world variants.
+- `VMamba_robustness/` — TTA of pretrained VMamba on ImageNet and real-world variants.

 ---